Eamateli/test-scraper-app/README.md

 # Property Lead Scraper

-A web scraping application built with Streamlit for discovering and analyzing  subdomains (Lodgify default) to generate high-quality leads for property management and vacation rental businesses.
+A web scraping application for finding and analyzing  subdomains (Lodgify default), to generate leads for property management and vacation rental businesses.

 ##  Quick Start